We diagnose and treat a variety of pediatric and congenital heart diseases and defects. Our treatments and services include:

 - Our Cleveland Pediatric Cardiology Center's heart transplantation success rate ranks higher than the national average.

 - Cleveland Clinic Children's Pediatric Heart Transplantation Program has exceeded 100 transplants.

 - In 2011, our Heart Center registered nearly 20,000 outpatient visits.

-Cardiology & Heart Surgery was nationally ranked in U.S.News & World Report's 2011-12 edition of “Best Children’s Hospitals.”
+Cardiology & Heart Surgery is consistently ranked nationally in U.S.News & World Report's “Best Children’s Hospitals.”
 More specialists were named “Best Doctors in America” by their peers than any other cardiac care program in the region.